tcoxon/lead/README.md

 Make sure the directory containing lead.py is not public, as that contains your config.json containing your password!
 The `ScriptAliasMatch` directive is there to execute lead.py without making the directory public.

+Alternatively, the `docker/build.sh` script will build an example docker container with lighttpd to serve lead with FastCGI on port 5001.

 It's all built on top of web.py, so if you like you can follow the instructions [here](http://webpy.org/install) instead.
 Just make sure what you do doesn't